 Classes should begin on time and end promptly.
 Work should continue throughout the period assigned for it.
-Classroom teachers have no right to waste the pupils' time.
 Classroom teachers may not dismiss classes early except by permission of the building principal.

 Staff members may never send a student off school grounds without the authorization of the building principal.